Knowledge base

 - Select the node that contains the backup to restore:

-- Click on the button Restore:
+- Click on the Restore button:

-Restore snapshot-specific folders (CLI)
+Restore specific folders from a snapshot (CLI)

 . /home/.config/swissbackup/openrc.sh